ministryofjustice/hmpps-spring-boot-sqs/README.md

 The configuration properties are loaded into class `HmppsQueueProperties`.
 This is to guarantee that the queue names are only generated once per context, in the properties bean.

 The class `HmpspQueueFactory` then takes the queue names from `HmpspQueueProperties` and creates the queues during application startup.

-The JMS message listener defined in class `MessageListener` sets the destination queue name from the `HmppsQueueProperties` bean.
-Note that due to the way Spring loads `@ConfigurationProperties` beans some complicated `SpEL` is required to define the queue name in the `@JmsListener` annotation.
-See the note about the convention `<prefix>-<fqn>` in [the Spring documentation](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-external-config.html#boot-features-external-config-typesafe-configuration-properties).

 ## How To Contribute To This Library